Sustainable Catering

 Sodexo Live! is The ACC Liverpool Group’s on-site catering partner.
-They’re not just about delivering extraordinary experiences – they want to have a positive impact on the lives of colleagues, clients, and customers in the communities where we work & serve.
+But, they’re not just about delivering extraordinary experiences – they also want to have a positive impact on the lives of colleagues, clients, and customers in the communities where we work and serve.

-Sodexo are a global leader in tackling food waste and committed to reducing it by 50% by 2025.
-They start addressing food waste from the beginning of the customer journey, working closely with event organisers to prioritise this as a top goal.
+For starters, Sodexo is a global leader in tackling food waste and is committed to reducing it by 50% by 2025.
+Starting by addressing food waste from the beginning of the customer journey, they work closely with event organisers to prioritise this as a top goal throughout their event experience.

 Klimato